Flexible Catalysis: Transformation theories

 \subsection{Transformation classes}

 Here we introduce the catalytic transformation classes that will allow us to formalise our statements about the strengths of certain types of catalytic transformations.
 In general, a catalytic transformation class is the set of ordered pairs $(A,B)$ of states, such that $B$ can be prepared or extracted from $A$ catalytically, with some restriction on exactly what kind of catalysis we allow.
-For a transformation theory $T$, write $Tr_T:=\{(A,B)\in T\times T: A\leq B\}$.
+For a transformation theory $T$, write $\mathrm{Tr}_T:=\{(A,B)\in T\times T: A\leq B\}$ for the class of direct conversions.

-\begin{dfn} (Catalytic transformations).
+\begin{dfn} (Catalytic transformations.)
 For any transformation theory $T$ and a state $C\in T$, define

 and let